JiankunN2/JiankunN2.github.io/readme.md

 <h4>2.4.1 UI</h4>

 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/UI.png)
 <p> the user interface allows users to store in their new clothes after purchasing.
 First, the photos of the clothes are taken.
 Then the AI willlcompare it with pictures of clothes online to determine what clothes they are and automatically fill in their information.
 If their is an error with the AI, the users can allso choose to enter the info themselves.
 Then they will decide where to put these clothes.
-After the storage space is confirmed, the process is done and information will be saved.
+After the storage space is confirmed, the process is done and information will be saved.</p>

 <h4>2.4.2 Cloth database</h4>

 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/cloth%20database.png)
 <p>In the programs, several batabases are used for information saving.
 For now, the collected information about the clothes are stored in cvs files.
-The first two columns are the location where a piece of cloth is stored, the third colummn is style, fourth is suitable weather and column five is its corresponding mood.
+The first two columns are the location where a piece of cloth is stored, the third colummn is style, fourth is suitable weather and column five is its corresponding mood.</p>

 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/database2.png)
 <p>This csv file is a database also for stored clothes but without locations.
-When their IDs are typed into the program, their style, temp, mood ect will be returned.
+When their IDs are typed into the program, their style, temp, mood ect will be returned.</p>

 <h3>2.5 hardware</h3>

 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/block%20diagram%201.png)
 <p>The building fo the hardware of many parts, the most important part is the virtual assistant.
 The virtual assistant is responsible for the interaction from acquiring specific information to the end of the whole process of recommending.
 There are also other parts including the microphone to analyse speaking and the computer used to collect data, ect.
 For the closet part, I plan to install servos in them.
 The users don't have to look for the clothes themselves, instead, the closet will take them out automatically.
 Modeling using 123Design, I created the model of the closet adn the servos.
-After a command is given by user, Raspberry Pi will activate the servos through Arduino to take out or take back specific clothes.<p>
+After a command is given by user, Raspberry Pi will activate the servos through Arduino to take out or take back specific clothes.</p>

 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/servo.png)